couchbase/docs-operator/clusterStatusGuide.md

  * Available: Denoting whether all members are up and all VBuckets are available.
  * Scaling: Denoting whether cluster is currently scaling.

-See [conditionsAndEvents](conditionsAndEvents.md) for more information about these conditions and their statuses.
+See [Conditions and Events](conditionsAndEvents.md) for more information about these conditions and their statuses.

 ### Phase